 - Over 377,000 students enrolled in Career and Technical Education (CTE) high school and post-secondary programs in New York from 2015 to 2016.

 - Technical-skill jobs that require a high school diploma but not a four-year degree make up the largest part of the labor market and close to almost half of job openings in New York State through 2024.

-- The overall number of technical-skill jobs are expected to increase by an estimated 19,690 in the Hudson Valley by 2022.
+- The overall number of technical-skill jobs are expected to increase by nearly 16,000 jobs in the Western New York and Finger Lakes regions by 2022.

 - While 50 percent of New York’s jobs are technical-skill, only 38 percent of the state’s workforce have this training, indicating a strong demand for more workers at this level.

 - Through 2025, an estimated 2 million manufacturing jobs could go unfilled because of a lack of skilled workers.

 - Modern manufacturing is increasingly high-tech and creates complex technical jobs that require technical-skill training.
 70 percent of manufacturing executives indicate a need for more workers who have high-tech skills.

 - Maker education motivates and inspires young people to excel in STEM subjects and prepares students for careers in design, advanced manufacturing, and entrepreneurship that will shape the nation’s economic future.